 Finally, signal lights are flashlights that come with several different colored lights and special blinking options that can help you call for help when necessary.

 You get what you pay for.
 Cheap lights usually are not durable and won’t last long.
 Expect to spend at least $10 to $15 to get a quality flashlight.
 Headlamps are more expensive — you can get an entry-level headlamp for about $20 to $25.

 If you mainly keep the light in your pack for emergencies or for getting around camp at night, get a smaller light.
 Some of the newer, more expensive small lights can pack as much power as the older big ones.

-Most flashlights use alkaline batteries, but if you can afford lithium batteries, they last up to 10 years.
+Most flashlights use alkaline batteries, but if you can afford lithium batteries, they last longer.
 Rechargeable batteries are another choice to consider since they are better for the environment, but they don’t hold their charge as long as other types.

 As you’re shopping, it’s important to consider a light’s runtime — the number of hours of continuous light provided from a fresh set of batteries.
 This information is often included on a light’s packaging.

 Think about what you’ll be using your light for.
 If you just want a light to read by in camp, consider a small flashlight or tiny lantern with LED lights.
 If you need it for hiking or mountain biking, a bright headlamp with a halogen or Xenon bulb might be a better choice.

 As you shop for a light, you may see the word “lumens” on the packaging.
 What’s a lumen?
 A lumen is the total amount of light emitted from a flashlight or headlamp.
 In general, the more lumens, the brighter the light will be.